-At any rate, even with a few dollar store finds, you can make a spooky garden out front for all the trick-or-treaters to enjoy!
+So, even with a few dollar store finds or some cool Halloween garden décor on Amazon, you can make a spooky garden out front for all the trick-or-treaters to enjoy!

-Have you made your own haunted garden?
+Have you made your own spooky garden?
 Please tell us in the comments or email me a photo and I’ll gladly feature your picture with credit back to you!

 Also, feel free to share any tips or questions you might have as you contemplate decorating your garden for Halloween.

 We always love hearing from you!

 Our website features affiliate links to products that we personally believe in.
 If you make a purchase from a link on our site, we may earn a small commission at no cost to you.
 This helps our girls chase their garden dreams!
 Thanks for your support.
 (View full affiliate disclaimer at the end of the page.)

 09.25.22 – Edited to add photo and suggested products for decorating your spooky garden.
 Also increased images to full size.
 Added #9 to the list.